RIT3shSapata/sgw-training/tasks/tasks.md

   }
 }
 ```
-also changed the revision for good measure.
+also changed the revision for good measure, shared bucket access is false

 + We can simply make a request to /db1/2
 + Skip delete